 Climate change is the global crisis of the 21st century.
 Our children need to receive a quality education on climate because this is an issue that will play a central role in their lives, and in the lives of their children.
 Climate Action’s importance to the 37th Middlesex District is reflected in it being one of the top issues that constituents have contacted me about, with a vast majority taking pro-climate action stances.
 I believe this bill fits in well with the priorities of the people I have been elected to represent, and view it as one crucial piece of a larger Climate Action agenda.
 I also want to mention that this bill was written by students, for students, so it reflects the needs of students as they perceive them.

-Until recently, I knew little about school robotics programs.
-This changed when my intern Olivia, a member of Ayer-Shirley’s robotics team, FRC Andromeda 4905, brought up robotics in conversation.
+While doing her internship in my office, Olivia, a member of Ayer-Shirley’s robotics team, FRC Andromeda 4905, brought up robotics in conversation.
 She shared with me the profound impact that robotics has had on her and her teammates.
 She also expressed a desire to ensure that all students have the same access to this experience.
 Following this conversation, we decided to draft this bill to create a program to provide the state funding needed to enable schools all over Massachusetts to establish and develop robotics programs for their students.
 Robotics programs give students an opportunity to build hard skills such as coding and robot building, and soft skills like teamwork, flexibility, and leadership.
 They also give students a community in which everyone can feel at home.
 It is clear from the many students I have talked with that robotics programs are transformative, which is why I am so proud to have introduced this bill to support such excellent educational opportunities in STEM.

 As a parent of now 3 young children, I have experienced firsthand the exclusionary barriers inherent in our current Early Childhood Education and Care system.
 It is too bureaucratic and prohibitively expensive.
 The average annual cost of $14,000 to $21,000 per year for Pre-K for just one child is a significant portion of the Massachusetts median income.
 When you add it on to housing, food, technology, and all the other expenses people have, for many this is simply too much.
 I know my family is far from the only family to face the hurdles of cost and bureaucracy.
 In writing this bill, my goal was straightforward: to help children across the Commonwealth access quality Pre-K.